Uniquely Beautiful Hikes Near NYC From Easy to Hard

 • Route: Out and back

-This is one of the most scenic hikes from New York City, enveloped in tall pine trees that offer hikers a verdant path no matter what time of the year.
-This is a challenging but rewarding trail that leads hikers through a conglomerate of steep slopes and plateaus, often along cliff ridges where you’ll be climbing up/down boulders, some easier wooden sections, and also parts along a cliff over rock formations.
+This is one of the hardest and longest scenic hikes from New York City, enveloped in tall pine trees that offer hikers a verdant path no matter what time of the year.
+It is a challenging but rewarding trail that leads hikers through a conglomerate of steep slopes and plateaus, often along cliff ridges where you’ll be climbing up/down boulders, some easier wooden sections, and also parts along a cliff over rock formations.
 But don’t worry there are plenty of dramatic panoramic views to keep you inspired between summits.

 • Location: Minnewaska State Park Preserve near New Paltz, NY